-D.R.G.M. registration was introduced 1891 and if you are dating items you should hold in mind that even during Allied occupation up until 1949, registration procedures remained untouched and still used the D.R.G.M. registration documents, which of course explains why D.R.G.M. marks can be found on products actually manufactured up until 1952 as the registration itself was valid for three years.
-As from the end of October 1952, all registrations were definately marked with 'Deutsches Bundesgebrauchsmuster' (D.B.G.M.) or simply with 'Gebrauchsmuster' or 'Gebrauchsmusterschutz', see below.
+During Allied occupation up until 1949, registration procedures remained untouched and still used the D.R.G.M. registration documents.
+The registration itself was valid for three years, which of course explains why D.R.G.M. marks can be found on products actually manufactured up until 1952.
+As from the end of October 1952, registered items were marked under the term Deutsches Bundesgebrauchsmuster (D.B.G.M.).